Evolution of progenitors for electron capture supernovae

 After the central density reaches log $\rho_c=10.3$, $^{20}$Ne starts to capture electrons (Fig. \ref{f_enuc}).
-This electron capture keeps driving convection as well as $^{24}$Mg.
-The time scale of the evolution becomes shorter than the one of convection, and partially mixing allows a gradient of $X$($^{20}$Ne) to exist in the central region.
+This electron capture continues driving convection in the same way as electron capture by $^{24}$Mg.
+The timescale of contraction becomes shorter than the convection timescale, and partial mixing allows a gradient of $X$($^{20}$Ne) to exist in the central region.
 However, since $^{20}$Ne has a large mass fraction of $\sim$0.4, until the commencement of Ne+O deflagration, the fuel is not consumed and the reaction continues to heat the core.